Gómez de Alvarado

 Gómez de Alvarado y Contreras ([ˈɡomeθ ðe alβaˈɾaðoj konˈtɾeɾas]; 1482 – September 1542) was a Spanish conquistador and explorer.
 He was a member of the Alvarado family and the older brother of the famous conquistador Pedro de Alvarado.

 Alvarado participated in the Spanish colonization of the Americas beginning in 1510.
 He held the rank of captain of the cavalry and served in the Spanish campaigns against the Aztec Empire, the Maya in Guatemala and El Salvador, and the Inca Empire.
 He founded the Peruvian city of Huánuco in 1539 and died of an illness shortly following the Battle of Chupas in 1542.

 Early life and family

 Gómez de Alvarado y Contreras was born in 1482 in Badajoz, Extremadura, Crown of Castile.
 He was a member of the Alvarado family, a notable Spanish family of conquistadors.
-His parents were Pedro Gómez de Alvarado y Mexía de Sandoval and Leonor Contreras Carvajal y Gutiérrez.
+His parents were Gómez de Alvarado y Mexía de Sandoval and Leonor Contreras Carvajal y Gutiérrez.
 His siblings were Jorge (b.
 1460), Pedro (b.
 1485), Sarra (b.
 1485), Juan (b.
 1490), and Gonzalo (b.
 1490).
 Alvarado married Bernardina de Frias and fathered two children: Isabel and Ana.